Zivan-R/PROJECT-live-chat-social-media-app/README.md

-### Note: It seems the version on Github is an old one, without the live chat.
-Fixing that soon
+### Note: This is an old version, without the live chat, as earlier versions have been lost.
+The app is being rewritten and migrated to a microservices architecture

 # PROJECT: Social media app with a live chat [ENG/FR]

 ## Tech Stack: